matter-labs/zksync-web-era-docs/docs/dev/community-tutorials/redstone-marketplace-tutorial.md

 #### 2. Adjust dApp TypeScript code

 The second thing to do is adjust the Typescript code of the dApp.
 Please take a look at the `blockchain.ts` file.
 Here you can find all functions required to make the marketplace work.
 But the function `buy` is not implemented.
 Here we will call the function from the contracts which require price data.
 To make it possible we need to wrap the contract instance with the [RedStone framework](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector).
-If you are not familiar with our core model please read how to [adjust Typescript code](#2-adjust-javascript-code-of-your-dapp).
 After wrapping the contract we will be able to call the `getPrice` function from the `StableMarketplace` contract which eventually will call overridden `_getPriceFromOrder`.
 Now we are able to call the `buy` function from the `StableMarketplace` contract with the expected ETH amount to buy the NFT.
 Full implementation can be seen below:

 ```js
 import { WrapperBuilder } from "@redstone-finance/evm-connector";